rbiedrawa/kafka-monitoring/Readme.md

 # Monitoring tools for Apache Kafka ecosystem (PoC)

-The goal of this example project is to demonstrate different approaches to monitor Apache Kafka ecosystem.
+The goal of this project is to demonstrate different approaches to monitor Apache Kafka ecosystem.

 ## Caution